 This activity is fun and zen at the same time.
 We rented a boat around sunset and seeing the sun disappear behind all the New York skyscrapers was absolutely magnificent.

 Bring your own lunch and eat aboard.
-At the Loeb Boathouse there actually is a cafe, restaurant and a bar but I would suggest skipping those, because they are very touristy and there’s often a line to get a table/order.
+At the Loeb Boathouse there is a café, restaurant, and a bar but I would suggest skipping those because they are very touristy and there’s often a line to even get a table.

 6. Sheep Meadow

 The ever green Sheep Meadow is a huge lawn surrounded by trees and huge buildings in the background.
 This huge open field is very suitable for picnicking and most of all: snoozing.

 The water reservoir takes up a large piece of your Central Park map and in real life, I can confirm it: this place is huge!
 I’ve never seen a reservoir of this size anywhere before.
 Take your bike for the quickest way around the reservoir.
 If you are looking for a quite place and the sounds of birds the reservoir is the place to go.